Should You Hate AllSides? About Our Biases, Partners, and Funding

 For people who hate or fear the other side and want to build up anger, we’ve laid out plenty of points you can use.
 As you can see, AllSides has ties with a variety of groups, individuals and organizations that folks on the other side might find unsavory.
 But that's part of the point of AllSides: to bring together people who might otherwise disagree in order to work toward the common goal of understanding the world and each other better.

-When we refuse to work with people who are different than us, we run the risk of not understanding them or being mislead into thinking they are "evil."
-At AllSides, we strive to create friendly partnerships with those who are devoted to better understanding one another — and we strengthen our democracy in the process.
+When we refuse to work with people who are different from us, we run the risk of not understanding them or being misled into thinking they are "evil."
+At AllSides, we strive to create friendly partnerships with those who are devoted to better understanding one another, and to work toward a feasible business and funding model that avoids unethical traps — while we strengthen our democracy in the process.

 If you still have honest concerns, check out some more answers in our FAQ.
 And if you are tired of the sensational outrage, deepening divisions and polarization that seem to be paralyzing our country and the rest of the world, we hope that you will consider AllSides as a friendly partner devoted to strengthening our knowledge and understanding of one another — in order to build a stronger democracy.